Lady Rain works as a daytime stock trader and writes about crafts and hobbies. She likes travelling and making

-We all eat bread.
 Bread is a wonderful starter to any meal.
-We can have bread for supper or for snack.
+We all it eat whether it be for supper or as a snack.
 There is nothing more tantalising than the aroma of freshly baked bread when you are hungry for an afternoon snack.
-These sweet bread buns are so appetising that you will eat at least a couple of them in one sitting.
-The soft and fluffy sweet bread buns taste so delicious they can be eaten on their own.
-They can be served with navel orange marmalade, nutella and even vegemite.
+These sweet bread buns are so appetising that you will eat at least a couple of them in one sitting on their own.
+They can be served with navel orange marmalade, nutella or even vegemite.
 With the aroma still lingering in the kitchen, it is so rewarding to sit down with a good magazine, sip a cup of coffee and devour these freshly baked buns.

 There are two variations of sweet buns with this recipe.
 One half of the recipe can be used to make plain sweet buns while coconut toppings can be added to the other half.

 - 480g plain flour